ChrisJRamirez/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .map creates a new array of the specified parameters while .forEach does not change array on which you call it.
+Furthermore, with .map you have the ability to chain other methods with it such as .filter, while you do not have the ability to do this with forEach.

 2. Explain the difference between a callback and a higher order function.
+A callback function can also be a higher order function.
+A higher order function receives a function as an argument, and may return a function as well.
+A callback function  is a function that is passed to another function, and is expecting to be called by said other function.

 3. Can you explain what a closure is and how you used it in the counter function?

 4. Describe the four principles of the 'this' keyword.
+    1. Window binding - if a function is contained in global scope, the value of this will be the window object
+    2. Imlpicit binding - when we use this., whatever object comes before the dot is what this is referring to
+    3. Explicit binding - when we use call or apply methods, the first agument in these methods sets what this is referring to
+    4. New binding - when we use a constructor function, this is referring to the specific object that we are creating / returning with this new constructor function

 5. Why do we need super() in an extended class?